spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 CAMERA
 ::::::

-The camera reference file contains an astropy compound model made up of a polynomial models, rotation, and translations.
+The camera reference file contains an astropy compound model made up of polynomial models, rotations, and translations.
 The forward direction is from the FPA to the GWA.

 :model: Transform through the CAMERA.

 COLLIMATOR
 ::::::::::

-This collimator reference file contains an astropy compound model made up of a polynomial models, rotation, and translations.
+This collimator reference file contains an astropy compound model made up of polynomial models, rotations, and translations.
 The forward direction is from the GWA to the MSA.

 :model: Transform through the COLLIMATOR.